09 February - 15 March 2022

 Applications for starting grant within medicine and health are evaluated in a two-stage procedure.
 First, a regular subject-oriented review panel with Swedish and international members reviews your application.
 At least five members review and grade your application individually.
 The entire review panel then meets to discuss and prioritise the applications.

 Based on their scientific assessment the panel nominates a limited number of applications to the second stage.
 In this stage an overarching international panel makes the joint recommendation for all nominated applications within starting grant within medicine and health for a decision by the Scientific Council for Medicine and Health.

 In order to enable more in-depth discussions of applications of higher quality that have a reasonable chance of being funded, the applications that received the lowest grades from the panel members are not discussed in detail at the review panel meeting.
 Following the grant decision, all applications receive a final statement that includes the review panel’s grading of the application.
 The applications that have been discussed in more detail at the panel meeting receive an individual final statement which, in addition to the grades, also contains a summary of the review panel’s discussion and joint assessment of the scientific quality of the application.

 Evaluation criteria and guiding questions

 The evaluation of the scientific quality of your application is made based on four basic criteria (Scientific quality of the proposed research, Novelty and originality, Merits of the applicant, Feasibility).
 The purpose of using several components is to achieve a multi-faceted evaluation.
-In general, the scientific quality of the merits of the applicant receives a greater focus when evaluating career support applications such as this, in comparison to project support.
+In general, the scientific quality of the project receives a greater focus when evaluating starting grant applications.
 The criteria are assessed on a seven-grade scale, except for feasibility, which is assessed on a three-grade grade scale.